EPIFANY is a protein inference engine based on a Bayesian network. Currently a similar model to

 the copy-paste step in the video: https://abibuilder.informatik.uni-tuebingen.de/archive/openms/knime-plugin/updateSite/experimental/feature/proteomic_lfq

 You can give it any name (e.g. OpenMS EPIFANY Update Site).

 4) You will then find EPIFANY (together with the other OpenMS nodes) in the node repository in the lower left of the program.

 5) You can create a new workflow with it or import the workflow for our example data.
 Don’t forget to configure Input File(s) to point to the files on your computer.

-Command line documentation can be found here in the UTILS section of the OpenMS documentation under the tool’s name.
+Command line documentation of the tool can be found here (in the UTILS section of the OpenMS documentation under the tool’s name).

 Contradicting connected components may dictate runtime in certain parameter settings.